JackZhouSz/landmark_consistent_plugin/README.md

 ## Installation
 The proposed 3D-aware module can be plugged into any learning-based landmark detection algorithm.
-We applied our modual on DAD-3DNet and 3DDFA.
+We applied our module on DAD-3DNet and 3DDFA.
 Please create the corresponding conda virtual environments refer to the following links respectively.
 [DAD-3DNet](https://github.com/PinataFarms/DAD-3DHeads),
 [3DDFA](https://github.com/cleardusk/3DDFA)